-In setting out to explore the constructions of gendered, classed portrayals of a high-profile White working-class-origin woman politician, we responded to calls for feminist psychology to be explicitly intersectional and focus our analytic gaze toward ideological dead spots that have the consequences of reproducing gendered and classed social hierarchies (Mirza, 1997).
-As such, we aimed to make crucial inroads into understanding the intersecting, expansive, and damaging repercussions of the male standard (Gilligan, 1982) in the world of UK politics.
+In setting out to explore the constructions of gendered, classed portrayals of a high-profile, White, working-class-origin woman politician, we responded to calls for feminist psychology to be explicitly intersectional and focussed our analytic gaze toward ideological dead spots which have the consequences of reproducing gendered and classed hierarchies (Mirza, 1997).
+As such, we aimed to make crucial inroads into understanding the intersecting, expansive, and damaging repercussions of the male standard (Gilligan, 1982) in the world of U.K. politics.

-Following earlier arguments (e.g., Locke & Budds, 2020; Edley & Wetherell, 2014) we argue that our dualistic discourse analytic approach permits a more sophisticated understanding of how the micro and macro aspects of discourse jointly shore up the intersectional subjectivities within media portrayals of women politicians.
-Moreover, it is clear the approach fares well when applied to media portrayals of classed, gendered identities and social inequalities.
+Following earlier arguments (e.g., Locke & Budds, 2020; Wetherell & Edley, 2014), we argue that adopting our dualistic discourse analytic approach permits a more sophisticated understanding of how the micro and macro aspects of discourse jointly shore up the intersectional subjectivities within the media portrayals of working-class women politicians.
+Moreover, it is clear the approach fairs well when applied to media portrayals of classed, gendered identities and social inequalities.

-The predominant discourse ("fishwives") marked out gendered, classed (and at times raced) borders of respectability (Jensen & Ringrose, 2014).
-The production of such borders repurposes previously established classed (e.g. Iqani, 2015) and gendered (e.g., Backmann et al., 2017) societal discourses to delineate who is to be valued/devalued in parliament.
-As found by earlier feminist research, the devaluing of working-class women relied heavily upon a hypersexual framing (Skeggs, 1997; Taylor, 2006) and moralising notions of the right/wrong kind of mother and type of schooling (Rickett, 2016).
-In sum, Rayner was redrawn as a woman who embodied an inherently deficient "inner self" which predisposed her to be immodest, uncouth, not "ladylike" enough and thereby deviant from ideal, White, middle-class womanhood (Day, 2020).

-Previous discourses objectifying women politicians (e.g., O'Neill, et al., 2016) have constructed them as passive, sexualised, beings to be gazed upon, their worth associated with the capacity to conform to White, middle-class, feminised beauty standards (Gurrieri et al. 2016).
-We found a discursive shift in both sexual objectification and self-objectification, embedded in a neoliberal-postfeminist framework, which positioned Rayner as sexually empowered and agentic.
-This appropriation of a feminist discourse of women's sexual liberation changes the position of women-as-victims-of-the-male-gaze to that of women-asfreed-by-sexual-liberation (Gill, 2007; 2008).
-This re-positioning is underpinned by heterosexist scripts around pleasing and teasing men, with mundane items, contexts, and practices hypersexualised via gender-based parody.
-We align with previous theorisation that these sexual scripts, or political pornification, police transgressions from gendered boundaries of appropriate behaviour by trivialising and grounding women who rise "above their station" by acquiring political power (Anderson, 2011).
-Furthermore, this scripting serves to regulate working-class femininities by drawing upon gendered and classed constructions of womanhood, which, in turn, shore up sexual objectification and channel it through the White, heterosexual, elite, male gaze.
-As such, we argue that working-class women are particularly vulnerable to pornified portrayals.
-This argument is in line with previous findings indicating that White working-class women (Skeggs, 1997; Williams, 2021) and working-class women of colour (via the "ho" and "jezebel"; Hill Collins, 2004) are particularly regulated by hyper-sexualisation and unfavourable comparisons with White middle-class women.
+A predominant discourse ("fish wives") marked out gendered, classed (and at times raced) borders of respectability (Jensen & Ringrose, 2014) which dictate who has value and who is devalued in parliament to repurpose previously established classed (e.g., Iqani, 2015) and gendered (e.g., Bachmann et al., 2017) societal discourses.
+This supported earlier findings around the portrayal of working-class women, by pointing out the framing of Rayner as hyper-sexual (Skeggs, 1997; Taylor, 2006), the wrong kind of mother (Rickett, 2016), not educated via the right kind of schooling, and generally embodying an inherent deficit inner self that predisposed her to be immodest, uncouth, not ladylike enough, and thereby deviant from ideal, White, middle-class womanhood (Day, 2020).
+Previous objectifying discourses of women politicians (e.g., O'Neill et al., 2016) have constructed them as passive, sexualised beings to be gazed upon and whose worth is associated with a capacity to conforming to White, middle-class, feminised representations of beauty (Gurrieri et al., 2016).
+Here, we found a discursive shift where both sexual objectification and self-objectification, embedded in a neoliberalpostfeminist framework, positioned Angela Rayner as sexually empowered and agentic.
+This appropriation of feminist discourse of women's sexual liberation switched women-as-victims-of-the-male-gaze to women-as-freed-by-sexual-liberation (Gill, 2007, 2008).
+This was underpinned by heterosexist scripts around pleasing and teasing men while mundane items, contexts, and practices were hyper-sexualised using gender-based parody.
+We align with previous theorisation that these sexual scripts or "political pornification" function to police transgressions from the gendered boundaries of appropriate behaviour while simultaneously seeking to trivialise and ground women who seek to rise "above their station" in having political power (Anderson, 2011).
+Furthermore, this scripting serves to regulate working-class femininities by drawing upon gendered and classed constructions of womanhood, which, in turn, shore up sexual objectification and funnel it through a White, heterosexual, male elite gaze.
+To previous findings that White, working-class women (Skeggs, 1997; Williams, 2021) and working-class women of colour (via the "ho" and "jezebel"; Hill Collins, 2004) are particularly regulated via hyper-sexualisation and unfavourable comparisons with White, middle-class women, we would add that working-class women are particularly vulnerable to pornified portrayals.